amyrichardson/task-manager-app/README.md

 ## To-Do

 ### HTML/CSS
-- [ ] Create basic layout of app w/ header, div for add task form, and div for tasks to append to
+- [x] Create basic layout of app w/ header, div for add task form, and div for tasks to append to
-- [ ] Center everything in CSS (flexbox)
+- [x] Center everything in CSS (flexbox)
-- [ ] Add input field and button to allow user to add new task
+- [x] Add input field and button to allow user to add new task
-- [ ] Add styles
+- [ ] Add more styles

 ### Client
 - [ ] Set up getTasks function w/ ajax get request to server (url: /tasks)
 - [ ] Append all tasks to DOM -- use backticks to avoid concatenating
-- [ ] Create event listener for add task button
+- [x] Create event listener for add task button
-- [ ] Store new task in an object to send to server
+- [x] Store new task in an object to send to server
-- [ ] AJAX post new task to server (url: /tasks)
+- [x] AJAX post new task to server (url: /tasks)
 - [ ] call getTasks in post success function to update tasks on DOM

 ### Server